JSU 5+7 Objectives

 After completion of any given Communication course, each student should have an increased awareness in one or more of the following objectives:

-Law - understand and apply the principles and laws of freedom of speech and the press, including the right to dissent, to monitor and criticize power, and to assemble and petition for redress of grievances.
+Law - understand and apply the principles and laws of freedom of speech and press for the country in which the institution that invites ACEJMC is located, as well as receive instruction in and understand the range of systems of freedom of expression around the world, including the right to dissent, to monitor and criticize power, and to assemble and petition for redress of grievances.

-History - demonstrate an understanding of the history and role of professionals and institutions in shaping community.
+History - demonstrate an understanding of the history and role of professionals and institutions in shaping communications.

-Diversity - demonstrate an understanding of diversity of groups in a global society in relation to communications.
+Domestic Diversity - demonstrate an understanding of gender, race ethnicity, sexual orientation and, as appropriate, other forms of diversity in domestic society in relation to mass communications.

 Ethics - demonstrate an understanding of professional ethical principles and work ethically in pursuit of truth, accuracy, fairness, and diversity